 Co-operatives and co-operation were forces in Saskatchewan well before the formation of the Province in 1905.
-For thousands of years, Aboriginal and indigenous peoples have organized collaborative societies and worked together.
+For thousands of years, Indigenous peoples have organized collaborative societies and worked together.
 In many ways, First Nations, Métis and Inuit people were this continent’s first co-operators.

 In 1895, a group of dairy farmers in the settlement of Saltcoats formed the Province’s first co-operative butter creamery.
 The first co-operative to register in the newly incorporated Province of Saskatchewan was the Grain Growers’ Grain Company in 1906.
 1905 to 1929 saw such a sharp increase in co-operative organization across the province that many consider this time to be the “pool marketing phase” of Saskatchewan’s co-operative development.
 During this time many of the province’s farmers began “pooling” their resources and marketing their products as a group instead of as individual farms, such as through the formation of the Saskatchewan Wheat Pool in 1923-24.
 There were also many buying clubs formed during this period, leading to the formation of retail co-op stores.